- 1. Simplicity

 There’s no top photographer out there who’s not using some analytics software to measure traffic to their website (with Google Analytics being the popular option of course).

 But you need to take it one step further: it’s not just about getting traffic stats.
-You have to also interpret them and take informed decisions on how to further improve things:
+You have to also interpret them and take informed decisions on how to improve things:

 - Notice your bounce rate is too high?
 Try to add clear calls-to-action on main pages and make sure your navigation is easily accessible.